AI success metrics: the complete guide

 - Design dashboards for decisions, not decoration - Limit to 5-7 primary metrics per view, with clear action triggers that tell teams what to do when numbers move

-- Infrastructure choices affect what you can measure - Cloud-based setups provide better measurement flexibility than traditional on-premise deployments, especially for teaching and experimentation
+- Infrastructure choices affect what you can measure - 69% of tech leaders lack visibility into their AI infrastructure; cloud setups provide better measurement flexibility

 - Need help implementing these strategies?
 Let's discuss your specific challenges.